-This mathematical hack will help you get more Domino's pizza for LESS money
+The mathematical hack that will help you get more pizza for LESS money

 And they says maths isn't cool...

 We love nothing more than sitting in on a Sunday night, watching a movie and ordering a pizza.

 Special focus on the pizza, in our humble opinion.